Aaron Carter Defends Michael Jackson, Calls ‘Leaving Neverland’ Accusers Liars

 Aaron also reveals that Wade Robson and James Safechuck did nothing but defend Michael while he was alive, and then waited until after his death to come out with their allegations, claiming that the men were “stomping” on the grave of an iconic legend.

-On March 1, Robson replied to a Twitter comment saying that he wasn’t alone, and to ask Carter, which to many fans seemed to imply that Aaron was either molested by Michael himself, or knew something about inappropriate behavior from the singer.
+On March 1, Robson replied to a Twitter comment saying that he wasn’t alone, and to ask Carter, which to many fans seemed to imply that Aaron was either molested by Michael himself or knew something about inappropriate behavior from the singer.

 View this post on Instagram